Power Pack: At the beginning

 The Pack's two greatest enemies during the original series were the Snarks and Carmody/The Bogeyman.
 The Snarks generally attempted to kidnap the Power children and steal their powers.
 Carmody, James Power's former employer, spotted the Power children when they stole the antimatter converter at the beginning of the series and became obsessed with revenge.
 At first, he tried to work with government agencies to prove the Powers were mutants.
-Later, he became a supervillain himself, assuming the identity of the Bogeyman.
-After being thrown into Limbo by Magik of the New Mutants, he returned in a demonic form and nearly killed the entire Power family before ultimately committing suicide.
+Later, he became the supervillain Bogeyman.
+After being thrown into Limbo by Magik, he returned in a demonic form and nearly killed the entire Power family before committing suicide.

-Power Pack joined forces with Cloak & Dagger, the X-Men and the New Mutants on numerous occasions.
+Power Pack joined forces with Cloak and Dagger, the X-Men, and the New Mutants on numerous occasions.

-The team took great pains to conceal their superhuman abilities from their family and "normal" friends.
+The team took great pains to conceal their abilities from their family and "normal" friends.
 However, during Inferno, when confronted by the demonic Carmody, the children were forced to reveal their powers to save their parents.
 The discovery led Jim and Maggie to have mental breakdowns.
 They were restored to normal through the combined efforts of Mirage and Gosamyr, who convinced them that the superpowered children were clones created to protect them from Carmody and that the "real" Power children, who were powerless, had been taken away and guarded by the New Mutants until Carmody was defeated.
 This explanation placated their parents and, once they were reunited with their "normal" children, their minds healed themselves.
 The "clones", which had been generated by Mirage, were then removed, making the children's secret safe once again.
-This "cover-up" proved to be unpopular with readers, and was highly criticized in the comic's letters column.

 Another occasional member of the team was Franklin Richards, the son of Mister Fantastic and the Invisible Woman, who went by the name Tattletale while adventuring.
 James and Margaret Power were introduced to Franklin after the events of the Snark Wars, and befriended Reed and Sue Richards when Franklin was returned to Avengers Mansion.
 Subsequently, Franklin was often invited to stay with the Power family while his parents were away on missions.
 Although Franklin was a member of the group, the Fantastic Four had no knowledge of Power Pack until the end of the series; instead, they thought of the Power children simply as "Franklin's friends".